Qase/Base-ios/Readme.md

 ### Swift Package Manager
 The [Swift Package Manager](https://swift.org/package-manager/) is a tool for managing the distribution of Swift code.
 The Package Manager is included in Swift 3.0 and above.

 It doesn't support iOS, macOS, tvOS or watchOS projects.
 It only compiles for host platforms (macOS/linux).
-It is usefull for commanline apps.
+It is useful for commanline apps.
 To create a commandline app using SPM please read [this great RayWenderlich article](https://www.raywenderlich.com/750-an-introduction-to-the-swift-package-manager).
 In file `Package.swift` in the dependencies parameter add the following:

 `.package(url: "https://github.com/Qase/Base-ios", from: "0.0.2)`